-A: “Our butterfly habitat on Pollinator Pathway attracts a wide variety of south Florida native butterflies… Raccoons, Gray Squirrels and an occasional Gray Fox make an appearance on our trails,” Julie says.
-“Marlberry blooming throughout October gives a very floral scent through the forest…Population of Fiddler and blue land crabs that very few expect to see so far from the ocean.
+A: “Our butterfly habitat on Pollinator Pathway attracts a wide variety of south Florida native butterflies,” Julie said.
+“Raccoons, Gray Squirrels and an occasional Gray Fox make an appearance on our trails.
+Marlberry blooming throughout October gives a very floral scent through the forest…Population of Fiddler and blue land crabs that very few expect to see so far from the ocean.
 White ibis stalk through the high tidal waters using their unique beaks to forage fish, snails and other aquatic foods.”

 “Our observation deck on the New River offers the opportunity to glimpse manatees and several varieties of native fish as well as Ospreys seeking sushi dinner.
 Mangrove trees show off their ‘walking root system’ and demonstrate how they are able to trap floating debris — marine plastic, tons of coconuts, and discarded trash floating along the river — for us to remove more easily.”

 A: “Camera or phone for photos and videos, binoculars to identify birds in the canopy and through the brush, everyday clothing for a hike works best unless there is rain or King tides then be prepared to slog through a few puddles or underwater walkways.
 The groundskeeper has maintained a few areas under Strangler Figs for unique photo opportunities and we offer every shade of green you could ever want in your background.
 Bringing snacks is fine but there are no picnic areas available and no sharing with the wildlife, trash receptacles are at trailheads and near park facilities only.
 There are none along the trail, please pack out your trash. ”

-Secret Woods Nature Center, 2701 W. State Road 84, Dania Beach
+Secret Woods Nature Center, 2701 W. State Road 84, Dania Beach, 954-357-8886, website

 To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
 You can also follow us on Facebook, Twitter and Instagram, or visit our Facebook group page.

-- Free & cheap things to do this weekend in Miami & South Florida
+- Free and cheap things to do this week in South Florida